For PE-backed companies, operators, and leadership teams navigating systems, data, and workflow complexity

 • Readiness Constraint Map

-Use a focused sprint when leadership needs a practical view of the real systems and workflow constraints before broader transformation or AI acceleration.
+Use the sprint when leadership needs a practical view of the real systems and workflow constraints before broader transformation or AI acceleration.

 What happens in the readiness sprint.

-The sprint is designed to move quickly from vague systems frustration to a decision-ready picture of the environment and what should happen next.
+The sprint is designed to move quickly from scattered systems observations to a decision-ready understanding of the operating constraints that matter most.

 Week 1